 - Updated 5/1/12: Added to references section blog articles by Thom Turner and Jamie Gleason on the name change.

 In 2001 I left my home in Westerlo (New York) and took up residence in Souder Dormitory at Philadelphia College of Bible (PCB).
 The next year the name would change to Philadelphia Biblical University (PBU).
-In 2005 I graduated with a Bachelors of Science in Biblical Studies.
+In 2005 I graduated with a Bachelors of Science in Biblical Studies1My emphasis was Pastoral Studies..
 In 2008 I returned to PBU as an employee in the Technology Services (aka Information Technology) Department and continue to work there till the present time.

-Yesterday word was officially released that PBU has proposed a name change and this has, rightly, caused consternation within the alumni community specifically, but also within the evangelical community generally.
+Yesterday word was officially released that PBU has proposed a name change2The name change has not yet occurred.
+It is a proposed name which must face several additional hurtles before becoming official, if it does become so. and this has, rightly, caused consternation within the alumni community specifically, but also within the evangelical community generally.
 My title is a bit hyperbolic, but the underlying question is valid – “What is happening at PBU?
 Are they abandoning the Christian faith?”

 I’d like to take the opportunity to answer these questions from my perspective as an alumni, a local church leader, and an employee of PBU.